Sazzad-Saju/Spells-and-Grammer-Checker/README.md

 - Here <b>dictionary.txt</b> file contains a huge word list.
 - New words can be added to dictionary.txt
-- Missplled words are listed when a file is given to the program
+- Misspelled words are listed when a file is given to the program
-- Auto corrects basic grammartical errors:
+- Auto corrects basic grammatical errors:
 > i.
-First character is capital letter of a sentence. <br>
+The first character of a sentence is a capital letter <br>
 > ii.
 Place a space after a punctuation etc.

 ---